BONDY25/WordClockTwo/README.md

 ## It tells the time... but in words!

-### This project is kinda ironic condisering im dyslexic...
+### This project is kinda ironic condisering I'm dyslexic...

 #### Plot